Step-by-Step Guide to Medical Records Management

 What Is the Definition of a Medical Record?

-A medical record is a report that contains all the health information for a patient.
-Doctors, nurses, and other healthcare providers use these records to understand the patient’s health history and to help diagnosis patients and decide on possible treatment options.
+A medical record is a report that contains all the health information of a patient.
+Doctors, nurses, and other healthcare providers use these records to understand the patient’s health history and to help diagnose patients and decide on possible treatment options.

 What Information Makes Up a Medical Record?